-In addition to the above snake deterrent measures (and relevant to the operational stage of the Estate) is the installation of vermin controls within each Precinct's lots.
-Vermin, such as the black rat (Rattus rattus) and house mouse (Mus musculus) are common snake prey and minimising the occurrence of these introduced species is anticipated to minimise snake populations.
+In addition to the above snake deterrent measures and relevant to Building 2C and 2D is the requirement to install vermin control within each building.

+Vermin, such as Rattus rattus (the black rat) and Mus musculus (house mouse) are common snake prey and minimising the occurrence of these introduced species is anticipated to minimise snake populations.